 Cardiac output is the amount of blood pumped by the heart per minute.
 It is the product of the heart rate, which is the number of beats per minute, and the stroke volume, which is the amount pumped per beat (Cardiac output = heart rate x stroke volume).
-The cardiac output is usually expressed in liters/minute.
-The normal cardiac output of a healthy heart is about 5 to 6 liters of blood per minute during rest.
+The cardiac output is usually expressed in liters/minute (L/min).

 Causes of Decreased Cardiac Output

 Conditions like myocardial infarction, hypertension, valvular heart disease, congenital heart disease, cardiomyopathy, heart failure, pulmonary disease, arrhythmias, drug effects, fluid overload, decreased fluid volume, and electrolyte imbalance is common causes of decreased cardiac output.
 Additionally, here are some related factors that may be related to decreased cardiac output:

 - Alteration in heart rate, rhythm, and conduction

 Signs and Symptoms

 A decrease in cardiac output is characterized by the following manifestations: